Knotting Minimal Sets: Surface expansions

 If $M$ has an oriented surface expansion, then is it isotopic to a set lying on an oriented surface in $S^3$ by virtue of the inclusion $M=\cap \Sigma_i\subset\Sigma_N$.
 The converse does not seem likely to hold except under further conditions.

-\begin{remark} {\em Given an oriented surface expansion as above, it can be extended to an expansion by (up to homeomorphism) solid surfaces $S_i$ as in section \ref{setup} by taking the local cartesian product of each $\Sigma_i$ with a small interval, with the interval for $\Sigma_{i+1}$ embedded as, say, the middle third of the interval for $\Sigma_i$. }\end{remark}
+\begin{remark} {\em Given an oriented surface expansion as above, it can be extended to a handlebody presentation as in section \ref{setup} by taking the local cartesian product of each $\Sigma_i$ with a small interval, with the interval for $\Sigma_{i+1}$ embedded as, say, the middle third of the interval for $\Sigma_i$. }\end{remark}

 \begin{defn} A minimal set $M$ in $S^3$ has \emph{bounded} oriented surface expansion if it has an oriented surface expansion in which the number of $S^1$'s used in the wedges $X_i$ is bounded for all $i$. \end{defn}